Allison Pearson: Books

-Pearson's first novel, I Don't Know How She Does It (2002), was a "chick lit" examination of the pressures of modern motherhood.
+Pearson's first novel, I Don't Know How She Does It (2002), was a "chick lit" novel which examined the pressures of modern motherhood.
 The book was a bestseller in the UK and the US, selling four million copies, and was made into a film.

 Pearson was sued by Miramax for non-delivery of a second novel, I Think I Love You, for which she received a US$700,000 advance in 2003.
 Delivery was due in 2005: it was published in 2010.
 The novel was about a teenager's passion for David Cassidy in the 1970s and the man writing the so-called replies from David Cassidy to the teenage fans, who meet up 20 years later after marriage, divorce, and children.
 The Daily Telegraph praised the novel for its warmth and sincerity; however, The Guardian described it as an "unrealistic and sappy romance".

 A sequel to I Don't Know How She Does It was published in September 2017.
 The novel, How Hard Can It Be, continues the story of the protagonist Kate Reddy, now approaching 50 and struggling with bias against older women in the workplace.
 The book attracted considerable publicity, but was not a bestseller.